 Deciding what type of employer you would like to work for is a difficult decision and one of those important choices that you have to make when you start looking for your first graduate role.
-The accountancy profession boasts a wide variety of employers.
-So read on to help narrow down which type is best for you.
+The accountancy profession boasts a wide variety of employers, so read on to help decide which type is best for you.

 Different sectors all have their own advantages and disadvantages: it’s down to you to decide what suits your personality and career aspirations best.

 Ask yourself – what does success in my career look like?
 Does it mean a large salary?
 Working for a multi-national firm with opportunities for overseas secondment?
 Long-term job security or the opportunity to specialise in an interesting field?
 Try and consider as many factors as possible when defining what success looks like for you.
 Most employers in the industry pay competitive salaries, so what is it that you really want to achieve?